faadias/ezdb/README.md

 		//Do something else
 	});

 In the above example, we are inserting a new email for John Doe, but since the table "email" has an auto-incremental primary key, we would not know which key value was generated for this record.
-To find it out, we just have to call the Promise's "then" method and it will provide us an array of keys in the same order the objects were inserted.
+To find it out, we simply call the Promise's "then" method and it will provide us an array of keys in the same order the objects were inserted.
 In this case, since the table was empty, the number 1 was assigned to the record.

 Note: even though we are inserting only ONE record and not an array of "emails", the resulting "keys" of the "then" method will always be an array.